EPFLEXCLT/ip_lab_2019/README.md

-# Lab in Signal and Image Processing, 2018
+# Lab in Signal and Image Processing - 2019

 This repository contains the material for the labs associated with the EPFL master course [EE-490 Lab in Signal and Image Processing][epfl_link] ([moodle][moodle_link]).
 The course material revolves around the following topics: